-Once the CCP is interposed, the CSD will have only the information on settlement of the net balances or positions that the CCP has sent it (and the instructions for the gross accounts).
+Once the CCP is interposed, the CSD will only have only the information on settlement of the net balances or positions that the CCP has sent it, and the information on the gross instructions it has received.
 Therefore, the CSD will send the CCP only the outcome of settlement in terms of balances, without any reference to the original trades.
 Likewise, the CCP will notify its Members of the outcome of settling the balances.